sofia-sunny/Atomic_Neural-Network/README.md

 ## Deep Dive Tutorials in Cheminformatics
-This repository builds on the Introductory Tutorials by offering focused, application-oriented notebooks that explore advanced topics in cheminformatics.
-Areas covered include conformer generation, QSAR, generative models, and more.
-These materials are intended for learners with a foundational background who seek to deepen their practical skills in molecular design and drug discovery.
+This repository builds upon the Introductory Tutorials by providing a series of application-driven notebooks focused on intermediate and advanced topics in cheminformatics.
+Covered areas include QSAR modeling, Atomic ANN, generative approaches, and additional methods relevant to molecular design and drug discovery.

 ### **Google Colab Notebooks**